TouTrix/wp_toutrix/readme.txt

 For Advertiser, you manage all your ads in your WordPress admin panel.
 Stats are available and much more.

+For Network, you could bring publishers and advertisers to sell or buy ads directly from your website by using the TouTrix AdServer API.
+You get a 5% referral commissions from anyone using your website.

-This plugin use this TouTrix API, but did we said you never have to leave your website?
+This plugin use the TouTrix API, but did we said you never have to leave your website?

 http://serv.toutrix.com/explorer/